 - 15+ Niche Commerce Business Ideas Proven to Work

 - 125+ Print on Demand Products to Drop Ship

 Use this material as a starting point to help guide you.
 Resist the temptation to pick a niche or find products to sell from the list above and run with it.
 Do your homework first!

 Once you know what niche you want to go into, research the competition.
 Create a spreadsheet where you can organize all your findings.

 Start with a quick Google search to see the top players in the market.
 Look at things beyond the products they offer, paying special attention to the way they promote their products, their social media channels and following, etc.

 Next, do a deep dive into their online presence.
 With tools like Alexa and Similar Web, you can see information about their website, including how many visitors their site gets, their top traffic sources, and who their competition is.

 Step Three: Social Media Research

 Search social media in your niche to get information on how top brands market themselves.
-Pay attention to their brand messaging, how the feed is designed, and the kind of engagement they get.
-Does most of the engagement come from posts that follow a theme?
+Visit platforms like Instagram, Facebook, and Twitter and pay attention to their brand messaging, how the feed is designed, and the kind of engagement they get.
+Do most of the engagement come from posts that follow a theme?

 Step Four: Email Marketing Research